With Javits Closing, Where Does NYC Stand With COVID Vaccine And Variants?

 NEW YORK (CBSNewYork) — For almost the entire length of the pandemic, the Jacob Javits Center stood as a symbol of what New York City needed to overcome.

-Now, it’s closing Friday, as the focus shifts to de-centralized alternatives.READ MORE: Lawyer Michael Avenatti Sentenced To 2 And A Half Years In Prison For Trying To Extort Nike
+Now, it’s closing Friday, as the focus shifts to decentralized alternatives.READ MORE: Child Tax Credit: How Do You Opt Out Of Advance Monthly Payments?

+“A more decentralized approach is what works, especially in communities that we need to reach more deeply,” Mayor Bill de Blasio said Thursday.

 “The answer always is more vaccinations of our people, it’s the way to protect our people,” he said.
 “Nine and a half million doses now, 4.3 million New Yorkers fully vaccinated, 4.7 million have had at least one dose and we fully expect they’ll get a second dose soon.”

-Note: Editor’s note: This story was originally published on Thursday, July 8